cjameshuff/s3tools/readme.markdown

 	./s3tool install

 This will set up symlinks for the various s3 tools.
-The tool is usable without doing this step, but the commands will have to be accessed as "s3tool ls" instead of "s3ls", "s3tool put" instead of "s3put", etc.
+The tool is usable without doing this step, but the commands will have to be accessed as "`s3tool ls`" instead of "`s3ls`", "`s3tool put`" instead of "`s3put`", etc.

 You will also need to set up a credentials file.
 This is a plain text file with at least three lines specifying a key ID, secret key, and a name identifying the credentials set.
 This file may also specify bucket aliases (these aliases are only seen and handled by s3tool, and do not exist on S3 itself).